United States border preclearance: Ireland

 The United States and Ireland entered into a preinspection arrangement in 1986 and a new preclearance treaty in 2009.
 The "pre-inspection" facility became operational at Shannon Airport in 1988 and at Dublin Airport in 1994.

 Initially, both airports only offered "pre-inspection" immigration inspection, while customs and agriculture inspections were still done upon arrival in the United States, which required passengers to go through international arrival areas after landing.
 In August 2009, Shannon opened an addition to its "pre-inspection" facility to allow full preclearance inspections.
 In January 2011, a section of the then-recently opened Terminal 2 of Dublin Airport was opened with dedicated preclearance with full CBP facilities.
 Both airports now allow U.S.-bound commercial flights that use the preclearance facilities to arrive at domestic terminals instead of international terminals, which in turn allows arriving passengers to leave U.S. airports upon landing without further inspection.
 Since March 2010, the Shannon preclearance facility is also available for use by private aircraft.
 However, the Dublin facility is only available for commercial flights.

 In 2017, U.S. Executive Order 13769 implemented a ban on passport-holders of seven countries, preventing traveling to the United States.
 In response, the Irish government announced that there would be a "complete review" of preclearance arrangements.
+However, as of 2025 preclearance still operates in both Shannon and Dublin airports.

+In line with Irish law, USCBP officers in Ireland are not permitted to carry weapons.